Country Representative, Nepal

 Expertise: Governance and politics in Nepal and Afghanistan; program development and management in decentralization and local governance; communal management of natural resources; public policy research and analysis; governance assistance and reform in conflict and post-conflict situations; South Asian affairs.

-Dr. Varughese is 2010 Senior Visiting Fellow of The Australian National University's Asia-Pacific College of Diplomacy and 2008 Senior International Fellow of the City University of New York's Graduate Center for Philanthropy and Civil Society.
+Varughese was 2010 Senior Visiting Fellow of The Australian National University's Asia-Pacific College of Diplomacy and 2008 Senior International Fellow of the City University of New York's Graduate Center for Philanthropy and Civil Society.

 Afghanistan in 2008: A Survey of the Afghan People - State Building, Security, and Social Change in Afghanistan